ErpNetDocs/tech/modules/crm/pricing/product-prices/configuration/price-types.md

 When applicable product prices have different price types, the price with the higher-priority price type is preferred.

+**For example**:
-For example, a company can define price types such as Regular, Promotional, and Special, and assign different Ordinal Positions to distinguish which type of price should take precedence in a given commercial context.
+A company can define price types such as Regular, Promotional, and Special, and assign different Ordinal Positions to distinguish which type of price should take precedence in a given commercial context.

 For an overview of product price applicability conditions, including price types, see [Configuring product prices](../index.md).